evilmartians/lefthook/docs/full_guide.md

       run: bundle exec rubocop {all_files} # {all_files} - list of files
 ```

+Note: If using `all_files` with RuboCop, it will ignore RuboCop's `Exclude` configuration setting.
+To avoid this, pass `--force-exclusion`.

 ## Custom file list

 Lefthook can be even more specific in selecting files.